mahmoud-eskandari/NumToPersian/README.markdown

 Gracefully handles edge cases like zero (صفر), invalid inputs, and very large numbers exceeding the supported range (with a fallback message: "خارج از محدوده").
 Automatically removes trailing zeros in decimal parts for cleaner output.
 * Extensibility:
-Extends native String and Number prototypes with a .num2persian() method, allowing seamless integration into your codebase.
+Extends native String and Number prototypes with a `.num2persian()` method, allowing seamless integration into your codebase.
 Written in TypeScript, ensuring type safety and compatibility with modern JavaScript/TypeScript projects.

-Lightweight and Dependency-Free :
+* Lightweight and Dependency-Free:
 Minimalistic design with no external dependencies, making it easy to integrate into any project.
 Optimized for performance without compromising functionality.
-* Use Cases:
-Financial Applications : Convert monetary values into Persian words for invoices, receipts, or financial reports.
-* Localization: Enhance Persian-language applications by displaying numbers in a more user-friendly format.
-* Educational Tools: Teach Persian numeral systems or assist in language learning applications.
-General Utilities : Provide Persian word representations for numbers in any context where readability is essential.

 Example Usage:
 ```javascript